Facts & FAQs

 About 27 pounds of chips are produced from 100 pounds of potatoes (potatoes are 80% water).
 It takes four pounds of raw potatoes to make one pound of potato chips.
 The basic types of potatoes are Atlantic, Snowden, Dakota Pearls and Dakota Crisps.

-Snyder's chips have 0% cholesterol because they are fried in vegetable oil and peanut oil and not in animal fat (lard).
+Snyder's chips have 0% cholesterol because they are fried in vegetable oil, not in animal fat (lard).

 We're Diggin' Up Sales and Cashin' in the Chips